ggrieff/emory-secrets-mgr/workshop/content/SecretsMgr/task4/_index.md

 You can browse to the [AWS Cloudformation Console]() and monitor the progress if you wish.
 {{% /notice %}}

-While we are not going to actually rotate the credentials, take a few minutes to go to the [AWS Lambda Console](https://console.aws.amazon.com/lambda/home#/functions)
+While we are not going to actually rotate the credentials, take a few minutes to go to the [AWS Lambda Console](https://console.aws.amazon.com/lambda/home#/functions) and review the code and comments in the rotation function.